Sometimes you can’t figure it out.

 Drawing is a paradox.

-To see something as an artist sees it, you have to not look at an object, not label an object but to see it as shapes.
+To see something as an artist sees it, you have to look at the Abstract elements within it.

 A brief overview of left brain right brain

-A right-brain outlook on life can give you a holistic view, whereas left brainers are often more detail orientated.
+A right-brain outlook on life can give you a holistic view, where left-brainers are often more detail orientated.

 Psychologists say that left-brainers focus on words and numbers while right-brain people focus on visual images and patterns.

-Right brain thinkers make lateral associations whilst left-brain people make logical deductions from information.
+Right brain thinkers make lateral associations whilst left-brain people make logical deductions from the information.